 If the Immigration Officer reviews the application and makes a decision to refuse the application, the refusal letter may request that the student leave Canada.

-In both situations the International Student was in status (including waiting time –implied status) until refusal (rejection) and lost the status from the date the decision was made by the Immigration Officer.
+In both situations, the International Student was in status (including waiting time –implied status) until refusal (rejection) and lost the status from the date the decision was made by the Immigration Officer.
 Students have 90 days from the date of the refusal letter to apply for Restoration of their status.
-The fees for an Application for Restoration is $200 CAD in addition to the Study Permit fee of $150 CAD.
+The fee for an Application for Restoration is $200 CAD in addition to the Study Permit fee of $150 CAD.
 While awaiting restoration the student must stop their studies at The Royal Alberta College, as they have no legal status in Canada.

 Information for International Students on the need to notify IRCC of transfer

 If you have transferred from another college in another Province in Canada, then you must read the following links: